 - Weight: 4.87 oz

-We didn’t expect this breakfast skillet from Peak Refuel to blow us away, but it did.
-This entree is arguably one of the most well-rounded meals in this list: it’s got eggs and sausage bits for protein, potatoes for carbs and a generous portion of green bell peppers and onions for added nutrition and taste.
+The Peak Refuel Breakfast Skillet has eggs and sausage bits for protein, potatoes for carbs, and a generous portion of green bell peppers and onions for added nutrition and taste.

-The bag is full to the brim, so make sure to pack it down nicely before adding water so you can close the resealable zipper seal properly.
+The bag is full to the brim, so pack it down nicely before adding water so you can close the resealable zipper seal properly.

 Peak Refuel’s energy content ain’t so bad, either.
-At 320 calories and 32 grams of protein per serving, this pouch is a tasty and filling source of energy.
+At 320 calories and 32 grams of protein per serving, this pouch is a tasty and filling energy source.

 Mountain House Chili Mac With Beef